Crit1fail/ARVR-LUDO/README.md

 -index.html: The main page with a simple start menu.

--main.js: Contains the core game logic using Three.js.

--textures/: Store your textures here, such as the Ludo board and dice faces.
+-assets/: Store your textures here, such as the Ludo board and dice faces.

 **Running the Game**
 Open the index.html file in your browser to launch the game.